 Sizing the home and selecting the central a/c unit is best done by a qualified and licensed professional.
 If, however, the owner would like to formulate a "rough estimate" for themselves in advance of requesting help from a contractor they can follow the U.S. Department of Energy recommendation to assess their home on several levels.
 This would include the square footage of the windows, the sealing of leaks (as this can reduce heating and cooling costs by 20%), the overall insulation, the condition of existing ducts, the amount of shade falling on the house, and the layout or air flow within the home too.
 Such a complex assessment will take time and commitment, but can spare the owner the risk of paying for a central a/c installation that is too large or small.

 Generally, the average units are from three to six tons and sized at 36K to 72K BTUs.
 These do not include heating units, nor do they take into consideration upcoming adjustments in the use of Freon products.
 The Environmental Protection Agency is going to shift policies in order to cease the use of Freon completely by the year 2020, which means a modern buyer will also need to consider the use of alternative refrigerants such as R4-10A just now entering the markets.

 The wisest course of action is to work with a licensed contractor who can accurately determine the appropriate system for the home.
 Always request references, obtain information about warranties, and seek at least three bids before selecting the provider.

-Cost to install a central air conditioning may vary depending on the state or city.
+Cost to install a central air conditioning varies greatly by region.
 Get free estimates from air-conditioning and heating contractors in your city.